 Just show them the win rate stats; that’ll do it.
 A competitive win rate indicates how often you win deals against each competitor.
 Not enough companies determine their goals based on competitive intelligence.
 As a product market, setting KPIs around competitive intelligence will allow you to force management to invest in the Competitive intelligence function.
 Knowing who you’re winning and losing against will make you edit that competitor’s battle card with new relevant information and maybe decide to dig deeper and gain more intel about it to adjust the sales tactic against that competitor.

 Step 6: Distribute Competitive Intelligence findings

-As a follow up point to harnessing management, Competitive Intelligence's findings distribution is crucial.
-Product marketer has to enable stakeholders (sales, marketing, executive leadership, and product management) and management (VPs and CxOs) with theae findings.
+Competitive Intelligence's findings distribution is crucial as a follow-up point to harnessing management.
+Product Marketer has to enable stakeholders (sales, marketing, executive leadership, and product management) and management (VPs and CxOs) with their findings.
 Newsletters, alerts, dashboards, presentations, and battle cards should be produced by Product Marketers so management can take decisions with validated intel to back them up.

 Step 7: Create battle cards and update them